 In accordance with ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedient, which is to (1) clarify the objective of the collectability criterion for applying paragraph 606-10-25-7; (2) permit an entity to exclude amounts collected from customers for all sales (and other similar) taxes from the transaction price; (3) specify that the measurement date for noncash consideration is contract inception; (4) provide a practical expedient that permits an entity to reflect the aggregate effect of all modifications that occur before the beginning of the earliest period presented when identifying the satisfied and unsatisfied performance obligations, determining the transaction price, and allocating the transaction price to the satisfied and unsatisfied performance obligations; (5) clarify that a completed contract for purposes of transition is a contract for which all (or substantially all) of the revenue was recognized under legacy GAAP before the date of initial application, and (6) clarify that an entity that retrospectively applies the guidance in Topic 606 to each prior reporting period is not required to disclose the effect of the accounting change for the period of adoption.
 The amendments of this ASU are effective for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 There was no impact as a result of adopting this ASU on the financial statements and related disclosures.
 Based on the terms and conditions of the product arrangements, the Company believes that its products and services can be accounted for separately as its products and services have value to the Company's customers on a stand-alone basis.
-When a transaction involves more than one product over the term of the customer contract.
+When a transaction involves more than one product or service, revenue is allocated to each deliverable based on its relative fair value; otherwise, revenue is recognized as products are delivered or as services are provided over the term of the customer contract.

 Deferred revenue is shown separately in the condensed consolidated balance sheets as current liabilities.
-At March 31, 2019, we had deferred revenue of approximately \$28,862.
+At June 30, 2019, we had deferred revenue of approximately \$25,487.
 At December 31, 2018, we had deferred revenue of approximately \$19,701.